ACEsuit/mace/README.md

     --seed=123 \
 ```

 To see all options and a little description of them run `python ./mace/scripts/preprocess_data.py --help` .
 The script will create a number of HDF5 files in the `processed_data` folder which can be used for training.
-There wiull be one file for trainin, one for validation and a separate one for each `config_type` in the test set.
+There will be one folder for training, one for validation and a separate one for each `config_type` in the test set.
 To train the model use the `run_train.py` script as follows:

 ```sh
 python ./mace/scripts/run_train.py \